Spifuth/Cyber-Front-Page/TERMINAL_COMMANDS.md

 - **Processing**: Special directory change that navigates to underground page
 - **Output**: Navigation to /underground route
 - **Category**: Easter Egg
-- **Note**: Hidden from help command, only accessible by knowing the command
+- **Note**: Hidden from help command, only accessible by knowing the command; counts as a variant of `cd` and is not counted separately in totals

 ### `krbtgt roasting`
 - **Input**: `krbtgt roasting`